 1. Decide Whether to Apply Independently or Through an Agency?

-You need to decide if you want to do everything independently for example contact host families, arrange visa, flights, transfers etc or apply through an agency who will arrange everything for you.
+You need to decide if you want to do everything independently, for example contacting host families, arranging your visa, booking flights, and organizing transfers, or if you'd prefer to apply through an agency that will take care of all the details for you.

 2. Choose Your Destination Wisely